The Huts > Summit Huts Association > Francie’s Cabin

 Routes

-Hike on Dirt Road to Francie's Cabin from Spruce Creek Trailhead via Spruce Creek & Aquaduct Roads
+Hike on Rugged Dirt Road to Francie's Cabin from Spruce Creek Trailhead via Spruce Creek & Aquaduct Roads

 Total Mileage